NWMichl/openvuln/README.md

 If you need to reach the OpenVuln API via an https-proxy, just uncomment the four config lines of the Cisco API tasks and enter the proxy parameters, like URL, Port and credentials.

-## Playbook run
+## Playbook execution

-The playbook can be run 'as is' with the preconfigured test data in the host_list variable.
+The playbook can be run 'as is' with the preconfigured test data in the host_list variable, just by adding the API client_key & client_secret.

 `ansible-playbook openvuln.yml`